 When fresh fruits and veggies are available and on sale I’ll include that in both my human family and dogs family meals as well.

-Starches are nominally priced and I prefer using high quality brown rice, potatoes and quinoa.
+Starches are nominally priced and I prefer using high quality brown rice, sweet potatoes and quinoa.
 I don’t use any processed pasta as it’s not as healthy as the other options.

 Tip: To drastically reduce arsenic levels in rice (brown rice has the highest), simply soak the rice overnight before cooking and rinse thoroughly.
 Then cook rice in a rice to water ration of 5:1.
 These steps alone reduce arsenic levels up to 80%.